 While history is filled with countless incredible events and lessons to be learned, it’s the hairstyles of the past that have us captivated.
 From gorgeous finger waves and bouncy curls to chic bobs and detailed updos, vintage looks are as stylish today as they were back then.
-Having stood the test of time from the ’20s, ’30s, ’40s, and ’50s until now, retro hairstyles are a wonderful option for the modern day.
-Whether you’re after something charming and classic or sexy and pin-up, you’ll find a vintage hairstyle to suit you right here.
+Having stood the test of time from the ’20s, ’30s, ’40s, and ’50s until now, retro hairstyles are a wonderful option for the modern-day.
+Whether you’re after something charming and classic these are the best vintage hairstyle

 The Roaring Twenties were an era of prosperity and parties.
 From flapper girls to finger waves, the style of the time was chic, glamorous, and a little bit fun.
 The 1920s hairstyles make stylish options for glitzy parties and weddings.

-Channel your favourite Downton Abbey character with a sophisticated finger wave updo.
+Channel your favorite Downton Abbey character with a sophisticated finger wave updo.
 Although it may not be the simplest style to create, it can be done at home and practice will make perfect.
-Once you’ve mastered the art of this ‘do, it’ll quickly become your favourite look to wear to weddings and other fancy occasions.
+Once you’ve mastered the art of this ‘do, it’ll quickly become your favorite look to wear to weddings and other fancy occasions.

 Not only does a curly updo create a charming appearance but it also provides your style with a lovely vintage touch.
 Although it may seem like a difficult style to create, the process is quite simple.
 By curling hair before twisting and pinning into buns, you’ll be able to produce an intricate look with no hard work at all.